River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 `PrefabRef.m_Prefab` only tells you *which prefab entity* the instance came from.

 That prefab entity can already be modified by:
-- the game itself (upgrades/extensions combining stats)
+- the game itself (per upgrades/extensions and combining stats)
 - other mods
 - your own mod on earlier runs